 The Priest’s Cottage, Mayfield Lane, East Sussex TN5 6DQ

-A curious design, a low-slung gabled rectangle, the nave windows rising into gabled dormers, and with a short tower on the south side close to the west end, with an overhanging pyramid roof and paired bell openings divided by short columns with cushion capitals.
-All is in brick apart from the bell-opening columns and the round-arched west entrance with a much weathered shallowly carved tympanum.
-A foundation stone is dated 27th”
+The church is a low-slung gabled rectangle, the nave windows rising into gabled dormers, and with a short tower on the south side close to the west end, with an overhanging pyramid roof and paired bell openings divided by short columns with cushion capitals.
+All is in brick apart from the bell-opening columns and the round-arched west entrance with a much weathered tympanum carved in low relief.

 Original Date: 1929

 Listed Grade: Not Listed